Computably totally disconnected locally compact groups: Closure properties of the class of computably t.d.l.c. groups

-\begin{proof} By our convention for this section, the $G_i$ are computable Baire presentations $(T_i, \Op_i, \Inv_i)$.
-The uniformity hypothesis on the $U_i$ can be made explicit as follows: there is a computable function $q$ such that $\+ K_{q(i)}^{T_i}= U_i$.
+\begin{proof} The uniformity hypothesis on the $U_i$ means that there is a computable function $q$ such that $\+ K_{q(i)}^{T_i}= U_i$.
 We use these data to build a computable Baire presentation $([T], \Op, \Inv)$ of $G$.
-We aim at defining uniformly c.l.c.\ trees $V_k$ such that as topological spaces, $[V_0]$ is homeomorphic to $H_0$ defined above, and for $k>0$, $V_k$ is homeomorphic to $H_k - H_{k-1}$.
-All these homeomorphism are canonically given, as can be seen during the construction of the $V_k$.
-The c.l.c.\ tree that our Baire presentation of $G$ is based on will~be \bc $T = \{ k \ape \sss \colon k \in \NN \lland \sss\in V_k\}$. \ec It is easy to verify that $[T]$ is homeomorphic to $G$, using that the $H_k$ are clopen subgroups of $G$. \sasha{yes this makes sense}
+We aim at defining uniformly c.l.c.\ trees $V_r$ such that as topological spaces, $[V_0]$ is homeomorphic to $H_0$ defined above, and for $r>0$, $V_r$ is homeomorphic to $H_r - H_{r-1}$.
+All these homeomorphism are canonically given, as can be seen during the construction of the $V_r$.
+Our Baire presentation of $G$ will~be based on the c.l.c.\ tree \bc $T = \{ r \ape \sss \colon r \in \NN \lland \sss\in V_r\}$. \ec It is easy to verify that $[T]$ is homeomorphic to $G$, using that the $H_r$ are open subgroups of $G$.

-Towards defining the trees $V_k$, let $R_i$ be the subtree of $T_i$ such that $[R_i]= U_i$, and let $S_i$ be the subtree of $T_i$ such that $[S_i]= [T_i]-U_i$. \begin{claim} The trees $R_i, S_i$ are c.l.c.\ trees uniformly in $i \in \NN^+$. \end{claim} To check this, it suffices to show that these trees are uniformly computable.
+Towards defining the trees $V_r$, let $R_i$ be the subtree of $T_i$ without leaves such that $[R_i]= U_i$, and let $S_i$ be the subtree of $T_i$ such that $[S_i]= [T_i]-U_i$. \begin{claim} The trees $R_i, S_i$ are c.l.c.\ trees uniformly in $i \in \NN^+$. \end{claim} To check this, it suffices to show that these trees are uniformly computable.
 Given $i$, let $F_i \sub \NN^*$ be the finite set with strong index $q(i)$.
 Note that $R_i$ consists of the strings compatible with a string in $F_i$, which is a decidable condition uniformly in $i$.
-To determine whether $\tau \in S_i$, first check whether some prefix of $\tau $ is in $F$; if so answer ``no".
-Otherwise, using the conditions defining c.l.c.\ trees check whether $[\tau]_{T_i}$ is compact; if not answer ``yes".
-If so, check whether $\tau$ has an extension longer that any string in $F_i$ that is not in $S_i$; if so answer ``yes", otherwise ``no".
-This shows the claim.
+To determine whether $\tau \in S_i$, \bi \item[(i)] first check whether some prefix of $\tau $ is in $F$; if so, answer ``no". \item[(ii)] Otherwise, using the conditions defining c.l.c.\ trees check whether $[\tau]_{T_i}$ is compact; if not answer ``yes".
+If so, check whether $\tau$ has an extension longer that any string in $F_i$ that is not in $R_i$; if so answer ``yes", otherwise ``no". \ei This shows the claim.